inmymind0/Basic-AntiCheat-Core/README.md

 # AC Core (User-Mode Anti-Cheat Base)

-AC-Core is a modular, user-mode (Ring 3) anti-cheat framework written in C++.
+AC Core is a modular, user-mode (Ring 3) anti-cheat framework written in C++.
 It is designed to demonstrate fundamental concepts of game security, including heuristic process scanning, window enumeration, module integrity checks (DLL injection detection), and hardware-based identification (HWID).

 **Disclaimer:** This project is intended for **educational purposes** to understand how basic detection vectors operate within the Windows environment.
 It provides a foundational structure but is **not** a production-ready solution against sophisticated threats.